zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 - The paper showed that the projected DBO converges.
 - The paper did not show that the projected DBO2 also converges.

 Proving the convergence of projected DBO2 is important but the success of C51 and QR-DQN might imply it.

+From now on, I will assume that projected DBO2 converges with a projection in W-1 distance. 🤔

 **Loss function and gradient.**